Are people relying too much on the traditional doctor/patient interaction?

 Similar studies trying to enlist pharmacists are rare, but not unknown.
 In a 1996 study in the American Journal of Medicine that randomly assigned 208 patients, half of them had a pharmacist in a Veterans Affairs Medical Center review their medications and make recommendations to their physician.
 This resulted in improvements in prescriptions in 24 percent of patients versus 6 percent in usual care.

 A 1998 study published in JAMA encouraged pharmacists to contact physicians by alerts when they were employing drugs that were not ideal in the care of older people.
-They were able to reach physicians just over half the time and saw changes in prescriptions about a quarter of the time.
+They were able to reach physicians just over half the time and saw changes in prescriptions about a quarter of the time. (another indication of why pharmacists are so needed).
 This was not a controlled trial, however.

 A 2014 study in JAMA Internal Medicine focused on direct-to-consumer educational materials from pharmacists to reduce inappropriate benzodiazepine prescriptions for older people.
 It worked 27 percent of the time compared with 5 percent in usual care.
 A 2001 study in the Canadian Medical Association Journal focused on messages sent to physicians only, and found no significant changes.